skrub-data/notes/pipe.md

 4  5  two  01/01/1901  4.5  9.2
 ```

-Roughly 3 APIs for adding steps have been proposed; other suggestions welcome.
+Roughly 2 APIs for adding steps are being considered; other suggestions welcome.

+ATM it seems Option 1 is the main candidate and option 2 may or may not be added as a more "advanced" interface in the future.

 ## Option 1: with `Pipe.use()`